yash-chaturvedi/number_plate/README.md

-# Decentralised Database System And Web Application for Vehicle Nummber Plate Detection
+# Decentralised Database System And Web Application
+### Vehicle Nummber Plate Detection
 *This repository is for web app and database management of number plate detection.
 For detection techniques visit another repo.*

 ### How to run